 When it comes to performing pull-ups, whether it’s accomplishing your first rep ever, or chasing a new PR, using proper form will make or break your success, and can help keep your body feeling good.
 The pull-up is a very technical exercise and is one that involves so much more than simply moving your body to and from the bar.
 While upper body strength matters, your entire body must work as a synchronized unit, and there are many components that will ensure you are performing pull-ups to your full potential.

 Low back pain is one of the most common musculoskeletal diagnoses in the world.
 The low back is typically considered the lumbar spine region, but it is also important to remember the pelvis and the hips influence motion at the low back.
-After an injury or unpleasant experience in this region, the human brain is capable of rewiring it’s movement.
-Sometimes as a protective mechanism, the body will move in a more rigid pattern, thus less dissociation from joint to joint.
-In these scenarios, you have to go back to the basics to retrain the foundations for healthy movement.
-This article describes three exercises to help retrain low back dissociation.
+After an injury or experiencing pain in this region, motion in this area can get, 'out of whack'.
+This can lead to changes in body awareness and as a protective mechanism, the body may move in a more rigid pattern, thus less dissociation from joint to joint.
+This can lead to someone having difficulty with performing and controlling pelvic tilting.
+In these scenarios, you have to go back to the basics to retrain the foundations for healthy movement and improving body awareness.
+This article describes three exercises to help retrain low back movement and pelvic tilting.